-A while ago I started selling physical products through the Amazon FBA platform.
-And as my first blog post on the subject, I made an in-depth review of the course that I took to learn how to sell on Amazon: MARKETPLACE SUPERHEROES Review: Selling Physical Products on Amazon FBA.
-I highly recommend you check that out before reading this post, as a lot of what is going to be said here is directly related to it.
+Not so long time ago I started selling physical products through the Amazon FBA platform.
+And as my first blog post on the subject, I made an in-depth review of the course that I took: MARKETPLACE SUPERHEROES Review: Step-By-Step Course Towards Selling Physical Products on Amazon FBA.
+I highly recommend you to check that out before reading this post, as a lot of what is going to be said here is directly related to it.

 After having written the Marketplace SuperHeroes course review, I was amazed by how many people wanted to know more.
-I received a lot of messages and emails from people wanting to know how my business is doing, and whether Amazon is still a good platform for making money.
+I received a lot of messages, as well as emails from people wanting to know how my business is doing, and whether Amazon is still a good platform for making money.

 At first, I wanted to wait a little longer before writing about my first Amazon FBA selling experience.
-I wanted to have at least four products selling.
-But because there was so much information piling up, I decided that there is more than enough for now.
+I wanted to have at least two products selling.
+But because there is so much information piling up, I decided that there is more than enough for now.
 In any case, this subject is something that I am going to talk about a lot in the future.

 1. Is Marketplace SuperHeroes still, in my opinion, a great course?

 Absolutely!
 Everything that I said in the review post about Marketplace SuperHeroes still holds true.
-The course is well-made, thorough, the authors are always there to answer questions, and most importantly, MPSH talks a lot about expanding the business into the European Amazon market.
+The course is well-made, thorough, it talks about expansion into Europe like no other, it’s affordable, and most-importantly, its authors are always there for us.
 The Facebook community is also outstanding – highly active and willing to help each other.

 For those that don’t know, the authors recently updated the whole core program, as well as added a bunch of new bonus videos.
 They also go live every now and then to answer any of the questions that the members might have.